Skip to content

 For scalping, you want real-time delta and session-based volume profiles, not entire chart history.
 If your volume indicator is showing you data from 3 days ago, it's not helping your next 5-minute trade.

-What Doesn't Work for Scalping
+What Doesn't Work for Scalping?

 Just as important as knowing what works is knowing what doesn't: